sunblaze-ucb/Virgo/include/poly_commitment/README.md

 #include "infrastructure/my_hhash.h"
 ```

-The vector commitment scheme are divided into two classes in the following:
+The vector commitment scheme is divided into two classes in the following:

 ```c++
 class poly_commit_verifier